Oral Cancer ScreeningIn Gig Harbor, WA

 Signs of cancer?

-If Drs.
-Bloomquist and Iregui notice an abnormality during the examination, they might have you return in a few weeks for another appointment to see if anything has changed.
-They also might decide that a biopsy is necessary.
+If Dr. Bloomquist notices an abnormality during the examination, she might have you return in a few weeks for another appointment to see if anything has changed.
+She also might decide that a biopsy is necessary.

 A biopsy is a procedure where your dentist or doctor removes tissue from the concerned area and sends it to a lab to be tested.
-Drs.
-Bloomquist or Iregui might perform this procedure, or they may direct you to another qualified professional.
+Dr. Bloomquist might perform this procedure, or she may direct you to another qualified professional.

 Get your examination done today

 Oral cancer symptoms can be painful, but pain is not the only symptom.
 A painless swelling of any size could mean problems elsewhere.
-If you notice anything that matches the characteristics we discussed, contact our office and schedule an appointment with Drs.
-Bloomquist and Iregui today to get the treatment you deserve.
+If you notice anything that matches the characteristics we discussed, contact our office and schedule an appointment with Dr. Bloomquist today to get the treatment you deserve.